-- 1. All non-native English-speaking students awarded a graduate assistantship that involves teaching (including GTR and GTA) should be screened via well-validated methods that specifically assess language proficiency (both spoken and written) in the context of teaching; - 2.
-All non-native English-speaking students awarded a graduate assistantship involving teaching must demonstrate proficiency in spoken and written English appropriate to teaching undergraduate students at Clemson; - 3.
+- 1. All students awarded a graduate assistantship that involves teaching (including GTR and GTA) should be screened via well-validated methods that specifically assess language proficiency (both spoken and written) in the context of teaching; - 2.
+All international students awarded a graduate assistantship involving teaching must demonstrate proficiency in spoken and written English appropriate to teaching undergraduate students at Clemson; - 3.
 Where students fail to demonstrate English proficiency but have a high probability of attaining proficiency with support, the Graduate School will identify a provider who will offer support to improve that student's proficiency; - 4.
-Any ITA not demonstrating acceptable levels of proficiency before the start of the semester may not be appointed in a role that involves teaching.
+Any student not demonstrating acceptable levels of proficiency before the start of the semester may not be appointed in a role that involves teaching.
+In such cases, the student will retain an assistantship with the same financial support and be assigned non-teaching duties.